 How can you protect your classic?

-If possible, the ideal solution to prepare for the phasing out of the E5 and common presence of E10, would be to change the components of your classic or modern classic vehicle that are most sensitive to ethanol.
-As already mentioned, seals, fuel hoses and fibreglass components should all be a consideration.
-It may seem costly and time-consuming, but this could guarantee your vehicle’s future value and of course, your future driving pleasure and ownership experiences.
+The ideal solution to prepare for the phasing out of E5 and common presence of E10, would be to change the components of your classic or modern classic vehicle that are most sensitive to ethanol.
+As already mentioned, seals, fuel hoses, injectors and fibreglass components should all be a consideration.
+However, this isn’t a guaranteed fix, as unfortunately any alternative replacement parts available are going to be made from materials that E10 will likely have an impact on.
 Find out more here.

 How is SLSHOP preparing for the introduction of E10 fuel?